wp-plugins/cocorico-shortcodes/readme.txt

 == Changelog ==

+= 1.0.2 =
+ - Fix : 2/3 column width was too large
+ - Update : You can now add shortcodes from any post type

 = 1.0.1 =
- - New : Run shortcodes in widgets
- - New : Classic style for message boxes
+ - Add : Classic message style added
- - Fix : Better p and br tags handling
+ - Fix : Auto p and br are disabled
+ - Update : Images and buttons styles updated

 = 1.0.0 =
  - Initial release